Bandarawela: Politics

 The town is governed by a municipal council and headed by a mayor.
 The council is elected by popular vote and has nine members.
 There were 16,673 registered voters in the 2011 local authorities elections.
-Currently the municipal council is controlled by the United National Party which is one of the largest political parties in Sri Lanka.

 The area outside the municipality is governed by the "Pradeshiya Saba" which is similar to the urban council.
 The Pradeshiya Saba is elected by popular vote and has 10 members.
 In the 2006 local authorities election there were 37,972 registered voters.

-Heritage
+History and heritage

-The ancient Dhowa Buddhist rock temple is one of the well-known heritage sites in this region.
-Other historic areas of interest include the Roman Catholic St. Anthony's Church and a local Methodist church.
+Evidence of Human settlement has been found in Bandarawela dating back to 7500 years ago.Geometric microliths made out of quartz and chert have been found at the Church-hill prehistoric site, near the Church of the ascension Bandarawela.

 The ancient Dhowa Rock Temple was founded by King Walagamba in the first century B.C.E.
 (1 B.C.E.) and is located beside Badulla-Bandarawela highway, 6 km from Bandarawela.
-The temple contains a 12 m-high Buddha image sculpted from rock and paintings depicting Jataka stories belonging to the Kandyan era.
+The temple contains a 12 m-high Buddha image sculpted from rock and paintings depicting Jataka stories belonging to the Kandyan era.The ancient Dhowa Buddhist rock temple is one of the well-known heritage sites in this region.
+Other historic areas of interest include the Roman Catholic St. Anthony's Church and a local Methodist church.

 Geography and climate

-During colonial times, the town of Bandarawela was once hailed as possessing one of the healthiest climates in the world.
-This town is considered to have the most favorable climate on the island.
-Geographically the Bandarawela area is located at a high altitude and surrounded by a large number of mountains in Uva and the Central Province.
+Bandarawela is located at a high altitude and surrounded by a large number of mountains in Uva and the Central Province.
+The highest Mountain in the local area is Nayabedda peak, which lies 6375 ftabove mean sea.